-The principal activities of the company during the year ended 30 June 2022 have been:
+The principal activities of the company during the year ended 30 June 2023 have been:

-- In June 2022 the Foundation announced \$1.699 Million of funding to pancreatic cancer researchers.
-This included Collaboration Grants totalling \$1.2Million to identify new treatments for pancreatic cancer to Dr Katia Nones at QIMR Berghoffer Medical Research Institute, Dr George Sharbeen at the University of NSW, Professor Paul Timpson at the Garvan Institute of Medical Research and Professor Phoebe Phillips at The University of NSW. - Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales and her husband Mr Wilson accepted an invitation to become Patrons of PanKind and hosted the launch of the PanKind Early Detection Initiative at NSW Government House. - PanKind appointed Judi and Ian Mundell as Rural Ambassadors to PanKind in Rockhampton.
-Ian has recovered from pancreatic cancer surgery.
-The Mundells showcased PanKind at Aggrow in Emerald, The Stanthorpe Show and Beef Australia's annual event in Rockhampton to raise further rural awareness of PanKind.
-Ian Mundell refurbished a PanKind branded car named "Avner" and has travelled around NSW and Queensland to raise awareness. - Angus Glover, a basketballer with the Sydney Kings, was appointed as a Sports Ambassador for PanKind and has committed to raising general awareness of the disease with his followers. - The Australian Pancreatic Cancer Roadmap facilitated by Cancer Australia was announced by Minister Greg Hunt in March 2022.
-PanKind had spent significant efforts advocating for the initiation of the Roadmap and was also part of the Advisory Committee.
-The Roadmap was announced with the pledge of an additional \$20M for pancreatic cancer research. - Play in Purple was rolled out across football, rugby league and AFL pitches across the country resulting in over 13,000 people wearing PanKind branded purple socks to raise funds and awareness. - Activities around the Patient and Carer Hub were accelerated with increased website content, webinars and distribution of a well-respected and well-received Information Booklet for Patients. - PanKind events were affected significantly by COVID with lockdowns in NSW and Victoria for a significant period of time throughout the year.
-Lockdowns affected our walks in Sydney and Melbourne in 2021.
-In 2022 walks scheduled for Perth and Hobart were also cancelled due to COVID outbreaks in both cities.
-We were able to hold events in Townsville and Brisbane. - Remember September saw significant increase in donations with over 3000 participants raising \$1.5Million for pancreatic cancer. - The charity continued to be the recipient of donations through and other support from corporate and community supporters including the Woolworths Walks and Wheels event managed by Tour De Cure. - PanKind CEO, Michelle Stewart, was invited to join the Steering Committee of the World Pancreatic Cancer Alliance with PanKind as members of the international initiative. - PanKind was part of an initiative called New Normal, Same Cancer to promote the importance of keeping routine screening and doctors visits during COVID. - Raising awareness of pancreatic cancer through newsletters and social media and through newspaper and magazine articles/TV and radio.
+- In June 2023 the Foundation announced \$1.589 Million of funding to pancreatic cancer researchers.
+This included New Treatment Grants totalling \$1.2Million to identify new treatments for pancreatic cancer to Dr Sean Porazinski at The Garvan Institute, Professor Nigel Turner at the Victor Chang Cardiac Research Institute, Dr Alex Staudacher at Central Adelaide Local Health Network and A/ Professor Jason Lee at QIMR Berghofer Medical Research Institute. - PanKind Rural Ambassadors Judi Goor-Mundell and Ian Mundell showcased PanKind at Aggrow in Emerald, The Stanthorpe Show to raise further rural awareness of PanKind.
+Ian Mundell refurbished a second PanKind branded car named "Caroline- The PanKind Cruiser".
+This car, and the Holden "Avner" have travelled around NSW and Queensland to raise awareness. - Play in Purple was rolled out across football, rugby league and AFL pitches across the country resulting in over 13,000 people wearing PanKind branded purple socks to raise funds and awareness.PanKind launched an App called Many Hands, which is designed to empower those affected by the disease to coordinate their networks to help them provide supportive care.
+Activities around the Patient and Carer Hub were accelerated with increased website content, webinars and further distribution of a well-respected and well-received Information Booklet for Patients. - As part of the PanKind Early Detection Intiiative, in Partnership with Professor Rachel Neale at QIMR Berghofer, PanKind launched a symptoms check tool for consumers, making them aware of what action to take if they are experiecing symptoms - Put Your Foot Down Walks were held in Sydney, Melbourne, Adelaide, Perth, Townsville, Hobart and Brisbane providing a face-to-face opportunity for the community to gather, raise funds and share their stories. - Remember September saw significant increase in donations with 4,596 participants raising \$1.542 Million for pancreatic cancer. - The charity continued to be the recipient of donations through and other support from corporate and community supporters including the Woolworths Walks and Wheels event managed by Tour De Cure. - During World Pancreatic Cancer Month in November 2022, PanKind worked with the Australian Pancreatic Cancer Alliance, to light up in purple, over 50 structures around the country. - Incredible trekers joined PanKind to make trips to the Larapinta Trail and Cradle Mountain, raising both funds and awareness. - Raising awareness of pancreatic cancer through newsletters and social media and through newspaper and magazine articles/TV and radio.
 Significant coverage, national radio, TV and newspaper, was achieved during the year. - Digital and community fundraising continued to be significant fundraising activities for the Foundation. - The Foundation continued to liaise with various scientific organisations to discuss investment in pancreatic cancer research. - The nature of each of the routine activities has not changed significantly during the year.